Bethel-nz/RecipeHub/README.md

 ## Learning Journey

 Developing RecipeHub allowed me to gain hands-on experience in web development.
 Throughout the project, I encountered and overcame various challenges, including integrating APIs, implementing responsive layouts, and leveraging powerful libraries and frameworks.
 This project has been a valuable learning experience in building robust web applications.

-## Future Development

-In the future, I plan to further enhance RecipeHub by adding mini additional features such as recipe share button and daily recommendations.
-These additions will make the app even more engaging and useful for users.